XYenChi/xyenchi.github.io/content/posts/RVFA课程学习笔记.md

 not the only instruction to encode immediate but R type.

 ***S*** type:
   "Store" type - this format is used by the STORE instructions.
+same structure as B
 ***B*** type:
   "Branch" type - this format is used by the BRANCH instructions.
-same structure as J
+same structure as S
 ***U*** type:
   "Upper Immediate" type - this format is used by instructions that use upper immediates (LUI and AUIPC).
+same structure as J
 ***J*** type:
   "Jump" type - this format is used by the JAL (jump and link) instruction.
-same structure as B
+same structure as U
 #### summary
 The J-type instructions have the same structure as the U-type instructions, only differing by how the immediate is encoded.